 - ⅓ cup chive and onion, plain or garlic and herb whipped cream cheese softened

-- Place the cauliflower, diced onion, minced garlic and 1 tsp salt into a saucepan.
+- Place the cauliflower, diced onion, minced garlic and 1 teaspoon salt into a saucepan.
 Cover with water and bring to a boil.
 Cook for 10-12 minutes until fork tender.
 Drain well.

-- Using an electric mixer, whip the drained cauliflower with butter, sour cream, cream cheese and ½ tsp salt.
+- Using an electric mixer, whip the drained cauliflower with butter, sour cream, cream cheese and ½ teaspoon salt.
 Whip until you reach desired texture smooth or chunky.

 - Serve immediately.